Skip to content

 2. Internal pre-tests

-6. IMEI range assignment
+6. TAC / IMEI range issuance

-7. Operator-by-operator homologation (AT&T NDA, Verizon OPC, etc.)
+7. Operator-by-operator homologation (AT&T Network Ready, Verizon Open Development, etc.)

 • Correct module integration in product (antennas, supply, thermal)

-• OTA performance in final configuration
+• OTA performance in final configuration (TRP / TIS)

 • Final radio configurations of the product